 Node.js code is easy to set up and maintain as compared to its counterparts like Java/.NET/Python.
 It does not require complex setup configurations.
 With frameworks like Express, Sail, and Hapi, Node.js provides quick API development and setup.

 Microservices communications can be mainly done in two ways - API calls and message brokers.
 Node.js provides easy and quick integration with most of the latest message brokers, like RabbitMQ and Kafka.
 In turn, Node.js is best suited for distributed systems.
-It also provides support for building full-stack applications—back-end and front-end—with templating engines such as EJS, Jade, etc. As with Microservices, we are also moving towards Serverless Architecture – Node.js is best suitable for Lambda (Serverless) because of its lower memory footprint and lightweight code, which ultimately help in cold start time.
+It also provides support for building full-stack applications—back-end and front-end—with templating engines such as EJS, Jade, etc. As with Microservices, we are also moving towards Serverless Architecture – Node.js is best suitable for Lambda (Serverless) because of its lower memory footprint and lightweight code, which ultimately helps in cold start time.

 While there are numerous advantages of using Node.js for developing Microservices, there are a few limitations as well: